 - Caesarian section (emergencies during regular business hours)

 For other types of surgeries, we will refer our patients to other animal hospitals in the area.
 For example, we do not perform orthopedic surgeries (for broken bones), thoracic surgery (heart or lungs), and some specialized abdominal surgeries.
-Please talk to Dr. Walden or Dr. Brown about your pet’s specific surgery needs.
+Please talk to Dr. Walden, Dr. Brown or Dr. Price about your pet’s specific surgery needs.

 Preparing for Surgery